Frequently Asked Questions

 • What is our experience based on?

-Over the past twelve years we have provided services for clients in the corporate, industrial, sporting, aviation, agricultural, equine and public sectors.
+Over the past sixteen years we have provided services for clients in the corporate, industrial, sporting, aviation, agricultural, equine and public sectors.
 We have also provided services at estates, hospitals, golf courses, and private residences in both urban and rural settings.
 We are continuously improving our business with on-going training and keeping up to date with industry best practice.
 We are certified and trained in the use of firearms and working at heights.
 We have an extensive knowledge of all the species we deal with and the various different problems that they can cause.

 • What species do we not cater for?